iquasere/reCOGnizer/README.md

 ## Docker

 reCOGnizer already has its own image!
-To use it, just pull the image and run it!.
+To use it, just pull the image and run it!
 ```
 docker pull iquasere/recognizer:latest
 docker run -it -v absolute/path/to/fasta_folder:/input_folder /absolute/path/to/output_folder:/output_folder --rm iquasere/recognizer -f /input_folder/input_file.fasta -o /output_folder [other arguments]